 It might surprise you to learn that about 20 million people a year come to Cardiff.
-They’re typically tourists.
-They come to see St. John the Baptist Church, the castles, the bay, the museums, and the typical touristy things.
-So let’s get beyond the brochures and the guide books and show you my Cardiff like a local.
+They’re typically tourists who come to see St. John the Baptist Church, the castles, the bay, the museums, and the typical touristy things.
+But let’s get beyond the brochures and the guide books to show you my Cardiff like a local.

 Cardiff’s history runs deep.
 It was once just a small Roman fort, and over many centuries, it slowly transformed into a modern European city.
-Thanks in part to its port, which was declared the capital of Wales in 1955.
+This is in part thanks to its port, which was declared the capital of Wales in 1955.

 Modern sports stadiums aren’t the only architectural gems that this city has to offer.
 In fact, one “must see” structure was built a thousand years ago and still stands today.

 It might surprise you to know there are more than 600 castles in Wales, and if you’re coming to Cardiff, you can’t avoid Cardiff Castle.
 That building has been here since the eleventh century.
 But I’ve got to warn you, it’s a little touristy.
 If you’re smart, you’ll go across the street to the Central Market.
 That’s where the locals go.

 With Cardiff’s rich, ethnic diversity comes a wide variety of food.
 Once inside the Central Market, there’s so much stuff to buy.
 I come here for the Welsh Cakes—they go back hundreds of years.
 The original ones had raisins, and you can get them with carrots, spices, mint, or anything you want…but go for the original.
 They’re traditionally eaten at tea time, but once you have a Welsh Cake in your hand, it is tea time.

 There’s more to Cardiff than pub food and pretty scenery.
 The locals have figured that out, and so can you.
 You can show up and be ready to join a local pickup game of baseball, be mesmerized by the history of local castles, and taste foods from around the world.
 That’s what it means to see Cardiff, Wales like a local.